Delivered to your door…

-I was three years old and someone was throwing me up in the air and I laughed so hard I could hardly breathe.
+I was three years old and he someone throwing me up in the air and I laughed so hard I could hardly breathe.

 His hands are warm and I cling to him to put my ear next to his chest and hear his heart.
 I hold him tight feeling the heat radiate from his body.
 I keep laughing.
 He is so different from everyone else I know.

 Thirteen years later, he takes my hands, I laugh.
 Then my best girlfriend says “He’ll marry me and I’ll be his wife forever.”
 No way would she get the most handsome man in the world to marry her.
 I laughed in her face and everyone yelled Happy New Year.
 Someone lit up lights to spell out 1865.
 We were in California and in love with men we have silly school girl crushes on.
 Who cared about the war?
 We were safe.

 I woke in a cold sweat, on the back deck, my book on the ground, the cat staring at me.
 I heard my son’s voice.